quacksouls/bitburner/doc/guide/hgw.md

    [`ns.growthAnalyzeSecurity()`](https://github.com/bitburner-official/bitburner-src/blob/stable/markdown/bitburner.ns.growthanalyzesecurity.md),
    and
    [`ns.weakenAnalyze()`](https://github.com/bitburner-official/bitburner-src/blob/stable/markdown/bitburner.ns.weakenanalyze.md).
-   Use the information to calculate the number of threads required to run `ns.weaken()`.
+   Use the above information to calculate the number of threads required to run `ns.weaken()`.
 Let $s$ be the total security increase brought about by hack and grow.
-Let $w_s$ is the amount of security that is lowered by one thread of `ns.weaken()`.
+Let $w_s$ be the amount of security that is lowered by one thread of `ns.weaken()`.
 Then you require at most $\lceil s / w_s \rceil$ `ns.weaken()` threads in order to lower the target's security back to its minimum.